 BASS: Press this knob lightly so it extends.
-Turn the knob clockwise to increase bass and counterclockwise to decrease bass.
-When you use this control, the radio's AUTO TONE setting will switch to manual.
+Turn the knob to the right to increase bass and to the left to decrease bass.
+When you use this control, the radio's AUTO TONE setting will switch to manual and the AUTO TONE display will go blank.

 TREB: Press this knob lightly so it extends.
-Turn the knob clockwise to increase treble and counterclockwise to decrease treble.
-When you use this control, the radio's AUTO TONE setting will switch to manual.
+Turn the knob to the right to increase treble and to the left to decrease treble.
+When you use this control, the radio's AUTO TONE setting will switch to manual and the AUTO TONE display will go blank.
 If a station is weak or noisy, you may want to decrease the treble.